 Full-Text Upgrade Option

-Controls how full-text indexes are migrated when upgrading a database from SQL Server 2005 to SQL Server 2008 or later version.
+Controls how full-text indexes are migrated when upgrading a database from SQL Server 2005.
 This property applies to upgrading by attaching a database, restoring a database backup, restoring a file backup, or copying the database by using the Copy Database Wizard.

 The alternatives are as follows: